Yuta Fujihara

 Yuta Fujihara (藤原 悠汰, Fujihara Yuta) is a Japanese footballer who plays as a forward for club Ehime FC.

 Career

 Fujihara started his career at Sagan Tosu, then moved on loan to J2 League club Montedio Yamagata during the 2022 season.
-He returned back to Sagan Tosu for the 2023 season.
+He returned to Sagan Tosu for the 2023 season.

 In December 2023, it was announced that Fujihara would be joining newly promoted J2 League club Ehime FC ahead of the 2024 season.